Aisha-Yusuff/WhatsCookingRESTAPI/README.md

 ## Roadmap
 In the future I would like to implement the following features:

-- [ ] Use the AWS api to allow users to upload images to their recipe
+- [ ] Use the AWS API to allow users to upload images to their recipe
 - [ ] Build containers with Jib
 - [ ] Deploy the application using Heroku
 - [ ] User can create an account and sign in
 - [ ] User can view only the recipes they have created
 - [ ] User can only delete recipes they have created